-An acknowledgement will be sent to the petition organiser within 10 working days of receiving the petition.
-It will let them know what we plan to do with the petition and when they can expect to hear from us again.
-It will also be published on our website.
+An acknowledgement will be sent to the petition organiser within 10 working days of receipt.
+The acknowledgment will advise what we plan to do with the petition and when the petition organiser can expect to hear from us again.
+It will also be published on the Council's website.

-If we can do what your petition asks for, the acknowledgement may confirm that we have taken the action requested and the petition will be closed.
-If the petition has enough signatures to trigger a council debate, or a senior officer giving evidence, then the acknowledgement will confirm this and tell you when and where the meeting will take place.
+If the Council can do what the petition asks for, the acknowledgement may confirm that we have taken the action requested and the petition will then be closed.
+If the petition has enough signatures to trigger a Council debate, or a senior officer giving evidence, then the acknowledgement will confirm this and advise when and where the meeting will take place.
 If the petition needs more investigation, we will tell you the steps we plan to take.

-If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, other procedures apply.
+If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected Mayor), or on a matter where there is already an existing right of appeal, such as Council Tax banding or non-domestic rates, other procedures apply.

-We will not take action on any petition which we consider to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in our acknowledgement of the petition.
+The Council will not take action on any petition which is considered to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in our acknowledgement of the petition.

-To ensure that people know what we are doing in response to the petitions we receive the details of the petitions submitted to us will be published on our website, except in cases where this would be inappropriate.
-Whenever possible we will also publish all correspondence relating to the petition (all personal details will be removed).
+To ensure that people know what the Council is doing in response to the petitions it receives, details of such petitions will be published on the website, except in cases where this would be inappropriate.
+Whenever possible, all correspondence relating to the petition will be published (personal information will not be disclosed).
 When you sign an e-petition you can elect to receive this information by email.
 We will not send you anything which is not relevant to the e-petition you have signed, unless you choose to receive other emails from us.